Monopoly: The Mega Edition

-Monopoly: The Mega Edition is a special variant of the popular Hasbro board game Monopoly.
+Monopoly: The Mega Edition is an edition of the Hasbro board game Monopoly.
 The game was first published on May 22, 2006 by Winning Moves Games USA in the United States.
 A UK version was adapted on October 1, 2007.

 The game board is larger than that of regular Monopoly (30% bigger).
 The game now includes $/£1,000 bills, and it includes an option to build skyscrapers and train depots.

 New board spaces

 The expanded game board includes twelve new spaces in addition to the standard 40, for a total of 52.
 Eight of those new spaces are new properties (one for each color group) as follows: